YoungHo-Jo/PNU_term_project_FaceTube/README.md

 ## Process

-Camera Data to Ubuntu face classification server on Socket
+First, Camera Server sends data to Ubuntu face classification server on Socket, which runs on ACHRO board.

 The server sends back classified face expression information to Camera client